isaacdyor/isaacdyor.github.io/_pages/about.md

 # Experience

-I have two years of experience developing React applications for startups and non-profits in the Seattle area.
+I have more than two years of experience developing React applications for startups and non-profits in the Seattle area.
 The technologies I generally use are Next.js, Supabase, Prisma, tRPC, and Shadcn.